We understand that the college application process can be stressful but we work to make applying to Manhattan College as easy as possible.

 May 1:National candidate’s reply date — all admitted students must make their enrollment deposit by this date.

 If Manhattan College is your top choice, we encourage you to apply for our Early Decision program, which guarantees you a space in the incoming class.
-However, please be aware that our early decision program is binding, meaning that if you are accepted under this program you must enroll at Manhattan College and withdraw all applications for admission to other institutions.

 Why Apply for Early Decision?